 - The gas cap is loose or damaged (most common)

 - Leaks or damage in the EVAP hoses

-- Charcoal canister is clogged, damaged, or leaking
+- The charcoal canister is clogged, damaged, or leaking

 How Serious Is The P0442 Code?

 There is a minimal risk of damage to your vehicle with the P0442 OBD2 code.
 The severity level of this code is low.
-You will want to fix the problem before your next inspection, but you can drive your car safely until you have a chance to make the repair.
+You will want to fix the problem before your next inspection, but you can drive your car safely until you have a chance to repair it.